marcdotson/data-5600/README.md

 ### Quizzes (30%)

-Each quiz will be available during the associated lectures and is intended to be used as a gauge of how well students understand the course material.
+Quizzes are designed to help students evaluate how well they understand the course material.
+Each quiz will be available during the associated lectures.
+Students can retake the quiz as many times as needed before the due date.

 While students are encouraged to study in groups, each of the quizzes is to be completed individually, without assistance from other classmates.

 <!-- ### Interviews (30%)
-&#10;During the first two weeks of class, the two weeks in the middle of the semester, and the final two weeks of class, each student will have a required interview with the instructor where they will discuss the course and their efforts and answer questions to evaluate their understanding of the course material. -->
+&#10;Interviews are an opportunity for students to practice discussing regression and machine learning.
+Students will individually demonstrate their conceptual understanding of the course material, including their efforts in exercise and project work, and evaluate their performance in the course.
+&#10;Interviews will be scheduled with the instructor at the beginning, middle, and end of the semester during office hours or by appointment.-->

 ### Projects (50%)

+Projects are the ultimate demonstration of learning by doing in the course, serving as the means for students to apply their conceptual understanding and skill mastery as a group within their business domain of interest.
 Students will complete two group projects, one focused on multiple regression and another focused on classification.
 The groups will both present and submit a technical report.

 The week before the presentations, groups will submit a draft of their slides to get feedback and have time for revision.
 The other students in the class, as well as the group members themselves, will help evaluate each of the presentations.

 ## Schedule

-Please note that the instructor reserves the right to change the following schedule at any time and provide students sufficient notice as it relates to assignment deadlines.
+Please note that the instructor reserves the right to change the following schedule at any time and will provide students sufficient notice as it relates to assignment deadlines.

 ### Week 01